 Calendly is more for personal meetings.
 Acuity is better for paid room reservations.”

-Free Calendly Alternatives
+Free Calendly alternatives

 As you will notice, not every scheduling tool offers a free plan.
 And even if they do, not every free plan is created equal.